Container Sensor User Guide

 Prerequisites

-Network connectivity from the sensor machine to the container registry.
+Ensure network connectivity from AgileSec platform or remote execution machine to the Container registry.

 Remote Execution Requirements